PSRahul/image-editor-stable-diffusion/ideas.md

 ### Assumptions

-1. Assume every image contains only one prominent object.
+1. Assume every image contains only one instance of the queried class.
 2. That promienent object is quite common, which means it must be part of the large scale datasets that most models are trained on.

-### Steps
+### Problem Statement
-Task -1 -> Mask the object with red colour
-Task -2 -> Change the pose of the object preserving the scene.
+Task -1 -> Mask the queried object with red colour Task -2 -> Change the pose of the object preserving the scene.

 ## Task 1